DeChrigi/artist_image_model2/README.md

 Model V6: This version utilized a pretrained VGG16 model to which I added my data.
 Ultimately, this model achieved the highest accuracy.

+Model V7: Second try on adding more layers to the base model V2 with a lower drop rate.
+It had a positive effect.

+Model V8: Model from V7 but with less image augmentation, resulted in a higher training accuracy but lower validation accuracy -> Overfit

 The data generation process was consistent across all models.
 Image augmentation positively affected validation accuracy, as without it, the models tended to overfit.

 # Validation